Albula/Alvra

-Albula/Alvra is a municipality in the Albula Region in the canton of Graubünden in Switzerland.
-On 1 January 2015 the former municipalities of Alvaschein, Mon, Stierva, Tiefencastel, Alvaneu, Brienz/Brinzauls and Surava merged to form the new municipality of Albula/Alvra.
+Albula/Alvra is a municipality in the Albula Region in the canton of the Grisons (Graubünden) in Switzerland.
+On 1 January 2015, the former municipalities of Alvaschein, Mon, Stierva, Tiefencastel, Alvaneu, Brienz/Brinzauls, and Surava merged to form the new municipality of Albula/Alvra.

 History

 Alvaschein

 The first mention of the municipality came in 1154, on the occasion of the construction of nunnery named Alvasinis.
 It became subordinate to the Princes-Bishop of Chur in 1282.
-In 1367 it belonged to the municipality of Gotteshausband.
+In 1367, it belonged to the municipality of Gotteshausband.
 The inhabitants finally bought their freedom from the Princes-Bishop in 1732.
 Nearly the whole community was destroyed in a fire in 1745.
 It has been the seat of the district of the same name since 1851.

 Mon

 Mon is first mentioned around 1001-1200 as de Maune.
-In 1281 it was mentioned as Mans.
-Until 1943 Mon was known as Mons.
+In 1281, it was mentioned as Mans.
+Until 1943, Mon was known as Mons.

 Stierva

 Stierva is first mentioned in 841 Seturiuo.
-Until 1943 Stierva was known as Stürvis.
+Until 1943, Stierva was known as Stürvis.

 Tiefencastel

 Tiefencastel is first mentioned in 831 as in Castello Impitinis.
-Starting around in the 14th century it was known as Tüffenkasten.
+Starting around in the 14th century, it was known as Tüffenkasten.

 Alvaneu

 Alvaneu is first mentioned in 1244 as Aluenude.
-In 1530 it was mentioned as Allweneü.
+In 1530, it was mentioned as Allweneü.

-On 20 March 2007 Peter Martin Wettler, a media expert and resident of Zurich was appointed Prince of Belfort by the village's authorities.
+On 20 March 2007, Peter Martin Wettler, a media expert and resident of Zurich was appointed Prince of Belfort by the village's authorities.
 He was to serve for one year with a mandate to improve tourism and the local economy.

 Brienz/Brinzauls

 Brienz/Brinzauls is first mentioned around 840 as Brienzola.

-By the 12th century the village was an economic center for the Bishop of Chur.
+By the 12th century, the village was an economic center for the Bishop of Chur.
 The Lords of Brienz were first mentioned as the owners of a fortified tower in the village in 1259.
-The tower fell in ruin and was demolished in 1880.
+In 1526, it separated from the parish of Lantsch/Lenz to become a parish.
+In 1725, Surava separated from Brienz/Brinzauls to form its own parish.
 Until 1851, the village was part of the Herrschaft of Belfort.
-Between 1869 and 1883 Brienz/Brinzauls and Surava were united into a single political municipality.
-In 1874, a fire damaged or destroyed much of the village.
+Between 1869 and 1883, Brienz/Brinzauls and Surava were united into a single political municipality.

-The village church was first mentioned in 840.
-In 1519 St. Calixtus became the patron saint of this church.
-In 1526 it separated from the parish of Lantsch/Lenz to become a parish.
-In 1725 Surava separated from Brienz/Brinzauls to form its own parish.

-In 1870-73 the Landwasserstrasse was built which helped connect the village to the rest of the country.
-Beginning in the 1960s the number of local farmers began to drop, however agriculture still remains important.
-In 1990, about 43% of all jobs in the municipality were in agriculture.
-In 1860 the entire population spoke Romansh.
-By 1990 it had dropped to only 58%.